 Welcome

-Dwell Mobile is a nonprofit that provides post-resettlement acclimation services and support to refugee families who have relocated to Mobile, Alabama.
+DWELL Mobile is a nonprofit that provides post-resettlement acclimation services and support to refugee families who have relocated to Mobile, Alabama.

-When I started Dwell in 2015, I looked around Mobile and saw two different communities of people.
+When I started DWELL in 2015, I looked around Mobile and saw two different communities of people.
 One group had arrived in Mobile as refugees.
 They had been told that they did not belong in their countries of origin, that if they wanted to survive they needed to flee—they did, and they found themselves in a foreign place hoping it would eventually become home.

 I also saw Mobilians, people who loved this city and who, when they heard about these new members of our community, were genuinely concerned.
 They wanted to help, to welcome them and to give them a sense of belonging.

 I began to imagine a group of people working together to create “home” for these new neighbors.
-This vision led me to found Dwell Mobile.
+This vision led me to found DWELL Mobile.
 Our name represents the displaced among us.
 We exist to partner with them as they build a new life here with us.

 Warmly,